sweikenb/console-framework/README.md

 License: **MIT**

-Please have a look at our framework [documentation](./docs/index.md) for more details.
+Please have a look at the framework [documentation](./docs/index.md) for more details.

-# Getting Started
+# Creating a new project

 Create your new project by using the template repository: